jMetal/jMetal/README.rst

 Changelog
 ---------

+* [9/14/2020] New ``jmetal-auto`` sub-module.
+It contains asynchronous versions of a genetic algorithm and NSGA-II, and a synchronous evaluator based on Apache Spark.

 * [7/23/2020] The former ``jmetal-auto`` sub-project and the stuff related to using a component-based evolutionary template have been moved to a new sub-project called ``jmetal-experimental``, which is intended to explore new features that can be consolidated in the project in the future.